gitbucket/gitbucket/README.md

 ### 1.13 - 29 Apr 2014
 - Direct file editing in the repository viewer using AceEditor
 - File attachment for issues
-- Atom feed for user activities
+- Atom feed of user activity
 - Fix some bugs

 ### 1.12 - 29 Mar 2014